 JavaScript Editor

-Formula and customer JS editor in Nected is way to define any complex, specific business need which is not possible via no-code editor.
-One can write complex logical conditions, can setup any complex output to the rule as well as can do any data manipulation, transformation along with fetching data from external data sources via API.
+Customer JS editor in Nected is a way to define any complex, specific business need which is not possible via a no-code editor.
+One can write complex logical conditions, set up any complex output to the rule as well as can do any data manipulation, or transformation along with fetching data from external data sources via API.

-It’s all tokenized to use any of your custom inputs, dataset, output data to build any kind of conditions, or result or creating additional data post rule execution wherein you want to manipulate, transform the result.
+It’s all tokenized to use any of your custom inputs, dataset, or output data to build any kind of conditions, or result or create additional data post-rule execution wherein you want to manipulate or transform the result.

-Its design and functionality are tailored to meet the diverse needs of Nected's user base, ranging from product to developers to data analysts.
+Its design and functionality are tailored to meet the diverse needs of Nected's user base, ranging from products to developers to data analysts.

 JS in Conditions